Protecteur-class auxiliary vessel: Project timeline

-In August 2015 Davie Shipyard signed a contract to convert the container ship MV Asterix for the role until the specialized ships were delivered.
+In August 2015 Davie Shipyard signed a contract to convert the container ship MV Asterix for the replenishment role until the joint support ships were delivered.
 The contract is known as Project Resolve.
-The vessel was built in 2010 in Germany and will be converted for use by the RCN until the JSS are ready.
+The vessel was built in 2010 in Germany and was converted for use by the RCN.
 Construction of the first JSS had been scheduled to begin at the Seaspan Yard in late 2017, following the construction of two other classes of ships for the Canadian Coast Guard.

-In 2020, project costs had escalated significantly with an estimated $4.1 billion being required to complete the project.
-In 2022 delivery of the first ship was delayed until 2025, followed by the second ship in 2027.
-Even this delivery schedule was uncertain and the entire project budget was again under "review".
+By 2020, project costs had escalated significantly with an estimated $4.1 billion being required to complete the project.
+In 2022, delivery of the first ship was delayed until 2025, followed by the second ship in 2027.
+The updated delivery schedule was uncertain and the entire project budget was again under "review".

+In December 2024, Protecteur was launched at Seaspan Shipyards in Vancouver.

 Construction

 The first of class, Protecteur, is scheduled for a 2025 delivery.
 Preserver is expected to follow in 2027, though the dates for the operational service entry of both ships remain "under review".
 Given delays and in an effort to try to speed up the process of building the ships, steel was cut for the ships in 2018 during a lull in the construction of two Canadian Coast Guard science vessels at the yard.
 On 5 February 2019, it was announced that the construction of the first vessel in the class would be advanced and the ship would be completed at the Seaspan yard ahead of the construction of the planned Offshore Oceanographic Science Vessel (OOSV) for the Canadian Coast Guard.
 The second vessel would be completed only after the OOSV entered service.
 The first ship, Protecteur, was formally laid down on 16 January 2020.
 The formal contract for the construction of both ships was awarded in June 2020.